 If it turns out that you need some level of assisted fertility treatment, you may be able to access this through NHS funding in certain circumstances.
 However, fertility treatment funded by the NHS varies across the UK and waiting lists for treatment can be very long in some areas.
 The eligibility criteria can also vary.
 Your GP will be able to advise you on your eligibility for treatment.
 For some people in some areas, the best course could be to seek private fertility treatment.

-IVI is a world leading fertility group with over 65 clinics in 11 countries, and 3 of these centers are in the UK.
+IVI is a world leading fertility group with over 65 clinics in 11 countries.
 We are partnered with leading UK fertility experts, and we are committed to bringing the most innovative techniques and treatments in scientific research and development to our patients.
-If you have been diagnosed with a low sperm count, you may like to know that our clinics in London, the Midlands and Oxford offer treatments at every level.
+If you have been diagnosed with a low sperm count, you may like to know that our clinic in London offer treatments at every level.
 You could also take the opportunity to browse our website for the full range of options plus facts and figures about the programs and treatments that we offer.

 What treatments are available for a low sperm count?